I ultimately chose Loki to represent The Devil.

 Brokk and his brother, Sindri, set about making three items and though Loki attempts to thwart their progress, they produce Golden Bristles (a boar that is presented to Frey), Draupnir (a ring that produces nine duplicates of itself every ninth night; presented to Odin) and Mjolnir, Thor's most famous hammer.

 The three are presented to the Æsir, and all are in agreement that Brokk and Sindri have won the bet.
 Though Loki was to lose his head, the Æsir ultimately think it is a bit harsh and allow Brokk to sew Loki's lips shut instead.
 And the Æsir all laugh and think this is grand because Loki is often called silver tongue he talks so much!
 XDDD

 The card itself is made of ash wood.
 The darker ash for the main body of the card is an overlaid stain.
 The character is painted on parchment.
 Everything was done in PS.
-(Check my
+(Check my s for the resources.)

-For more cards in this set, check this gallery
+For more cards in this set, check this gallery.

 The next card will be released...
 IDK.
 XDDD Depends how Thanksgiving goes!
 I'll have a journal update.

 I have no qualms with you preferring a blond Loki, but please do not state it as fact.

 However, you are right about Odin.
 He was in fact quite young due to consuming Iðunn's apples.
 That was his true form.
 But he only disguised himself as an old man while travelling.